vedderb/bldc/lispBM/README.md

 ## Events

 Events can be used to execute code for certain events, such as when CAN-frames are received.
 To use events you must first register an event handler, then enable the events you want to receive.
-As the event handler blocks until the event arrives it is useful to spawn a thread to handle events so that other things can be done in the main thread meanwhile.
+As the event handler blocks until the event arrives it is useful to spawn a thread to handle events so that other things can be done in the main thread at the same time.

 The following example shows how to spawn a thread that handles SID (standard-id) CAN-frames: